Kalittokai

 Kalittokai (கலித்தொகை meaning the kali-metre anthology) is a classical Tamil poetic work and the sixth of Eight Anthologies (Ettuthokai) in the Sangam literature.
 It is an "akam genre – love and erotic – collection par excellence", according to Kamil Zvelebil – a Tamil literature and history scholar.
 The anthology contains 150 poems and was compiled by one of the authors named Nallantuvanar.
 The collection has a different tone, metre and style than earlier Sangam literature, evidence that it is a late Sangam work, likely from the 3rd-century CE or after.
 Naccinarkiniyar, a Tamil scholar who lived during the 14th-century CE, has commented on this work.

 It is unclear whether the Kalittokai was authored by more than one author.
 Some scholars attribute the collection to five authors, including one by the famed Sangam poet Kapilar.
 Others, such as S.V.
 Damodaram Pillai and K.N.
 Sivaraja Pillai consider it the work of one poet.

 The Kalittokai anthology uses the kali metre of varied length.
 This metre is more advanced and complex than the akaval metre found in earlier Sangam poetry.
 The kali metre combines aciriyam and venpa, creating opportunities to set dialogues within the metre.
 The poets who composed the Kalittokai created what comes across as a "one-act plays", sometimes with "coarse, spicy, racy, rude, bawdy, or humorous" dialogues, states Zvelebil.
 According to Herman Tieken, these compositions are examples of lasya minor dance scenes as described in the chapters 19 and 31 of the Natyasastra.
 The kali metre has several structural subtypes, each suited for different literary purposes.

 The poems include cultured love situations, as well as erotics, folkmotifs and vulgar situations.
 Its poems are categorised into the five tinais according to the mood and subject matter conforming to the Sangam landscape.
-The first part (2-36) deals with paalai setting, the second (37-65) with kurinchi, the third (66-100) with marutam, the fourth (101-117) with mullai and the fifth (118-150) with neital.
+The first part (2-36) deals with palai setting, the second (37-65) with kurinji, the third (66-100) with marutam, the fourth (101-117) with mullai and the fifth (118-150) with neital.
 These five section were each written by a separate author.
-Perunkadunkon wrote the paalai songs, the poet Kapilar is attributed to the kurinchi, Ilanaagan the marutham songs, Nalluruthiran the mullai songs and the poet nallanthuvan the neithal songs.
+Perunkadunkon wrote the palai songs, the poet Kapilar is attributed to the kurinji, Ilanaagan the marutam songs, Nalluruthiran the mullai songs and the poet Nallanthuvan the neithal songs.